“…for they have dug a pit to capture me and have hidden snares for my feet,

-Shortly after we returned to our village in the remote jungles of Panama after a two-month absence, a young Kuna man came apprehensively, but confidently, to share with us that Aquileo, the town representative to the Panamanian government, was plotting to kill Ralph, my husband!
-Our isolated village made an escape impossible!
+Shortly after we returned to our village in the remote jungles of Panama after a two-month absence, a young Kuna man came to our door apprehensively, but confidently, to share with us that Aquileo, the town representative to the Panamanian government, was plotting to kill my husband!
+The only word that would describe my shock was…ESCAPE!
+However, our isolated village made an escape impossible!

-This was all a dream…this could not be happening!
+This was all a nightmare…this could not be happening!

-My heart was stunned, on the one hand, because this man and his wife had been consistently friendly and then, on the other hand, I was terrorized… I felt betrayed because so many in our Kuna family had known of this plan and no one, until now, had told us.
+My heart was stunned, on the one hand, because Aquileo and his wife had been consistently friendly to us, visiting in our jungle home, laughing and sharing.
+The terrifying reality was, they were planning to kill us at the same time!!
+I was terrified… I felt betrayed because so many in our Kuna family had known of this plan and no one, until now, had told us.
 I felt indebted to the young man who had risked his tribal reputation to protect my husband.

-Ralph, instantly, reminded me that I should “joyfully” be giving thanks to God that for the two years of planning I had been spared the stress of knowing about this development!
-He had recently given me a formula, as a reminder, for just this kind of situation.
+Ralph, took one look at me and instantly, reminded me that I should “joyfully” be giving thanks to God that for the two years of planning I had been spared the stress of knowing about this development!
+He had recently given me a mathematical “formula”, as a reminder, for just this kind of situation.
 It went like this: